-You probably have several options when it comes to using hotel points, such buying gift cards or even booking airline flights, but they’re almost always most valuable when used for one thing: more hotel stays.
+You probably have several options when it comes to using hotel points, such as buying gift cards or even booking airline flights, but they’re almost always most valuable when used to book hotel stays.

 What Are Credit Card Points Worth When Redeemed for Travel?

 A number of credit card issuers have their own flexible travel rewards programs that allow you to redeem points for multiple types of expenses, such as flights, hotel rooms, car rentals, and cruises.
 We cover the four major programs in this report.